moraesnicol/tinder_iOS/README.md

 # :coffee: About

-An iOS App for to easily exchange cards
+An iOS App for to easily exchange cards.
  This project was made with Uikit && Autolayout

 # 📌 Contents